BforBen/bforben.github.io/_posts/2016-11-10-a-new-phase-for-localgov-digital.md

 One of my favourite videos about digital and transformation is [Tom Loosemore talking at Code for America](https://www.youtube.com/watch?v=VjE_zj-7A7A&t=1806s&list=PLDGsBgVz2W87cAfk2y2SSods5kvlykpLi&index=1) and the need for new institutions.
 I'm not going to suggest LocalGov Digital could solve all the woes but I do think that by becoming a more formal _thing_ we will be able to do more and give even more credibility to what we do.

+Becoming a _real thing_ means LocalGov Digital has more certainty and also a way to do things like bid for funding without relying on someone within the network being able to receive organisational backing.
+There have been aspirations in the past to be in a position to fund some people to more fully focus on our values, bringing councils and other local bodies together to make public services better.

-So today we're announcing a proposal to become a co-operative, owned by individuals who are willing to commit to support the values of the Local Government Digital Service Standard.
-Our annual meeting would be LocalGovCamp and the regional peer groups could serve as local member meetings.
+Today LocalGov Digital is proposing the _thing_ we become is a co-operative, owned by individuals who are willing to commit to support the values and principles of the co-op such as support on a personal level for the Local Government Digital Service Standard.
+One suggestion is for the required annual meeting be LocalGovCamp and the regional peer groups could serve as local member meetings.

 ### Why a co-operative?

-Becoming a _real thing_ means LocalGov Digital has more certainty and also a way to do things like bid for funding without relying on someone within the network being able to receive organisational backing.
-We might also be able to fund some people to more fully focus on our values, bringing councils and other local bodies together to make public services better.

-LocalGov Digital has been about the people involved and the co-operative model allows us to make LocalGov Digital in to a proper entity but keeping people or members at the heart.
+LocalGov Digital has been about the people involved and we think the co-operative model allows us to make LocalGov Digital in to a proper entity but keeping the people, or members, at the heart.
 I think it will also bring about an even bigger opportunity for people to get involved and have their say.

 ### Why charge for membership?